jesse-kaufman/portfolio-site/hugo/content/projects/event-driven-camera-notifications/index.md

 {{< figure src="/projects/event-driven-camera-notifications/describe-image.jpg" alt="Generate image description subflow in Node-RED" caption="Generate image description subflow in Node-RED" >}}

+### 4b. **Event-specific image handling**

+- After the image is classified by YOLO, the image is copied into event-specific locations (if applicable)
+- This provides Home Assistant the image entities for last motion, last person, last known person, last vehicle, and last pet, which can be used for notifications and dashboards

+{{< figure src="/projects/event-driven-camera-notifications/specific-events.jpg" alt="Image download flow section in Node-RED" caption="Event-specific image handling flow section in Node-RED" >}}

+### 4c. **Collect images for iterative training**

+- If the original event was a person but YOLO did not detect a person, collect images for later processing
+- This allows for labelling false negatives (cases where a person was in the image) for future iterative training

+{{< figure src="/projects/event-driven-camera-notifications/collect-images.jpg" alt="Node-RED flow to collect images for iterative training" caption="Node-RED flow to collect images for iterative training">}}

 ### 5. **Describe complete & check for police**